 Besides impacting loan performance, the financial crisis made it more difficult to access capital.
 The tightening of the capital markets began in mid-2007 and continued throughout 2008 and much of 2009.
-Nevertheless, we had considerable success in obtaining capital.
-In January of 2008, we renewed and expanded our bank line of credit to \$133.5 million from \$75.0 million.
-In addition, we extended the maturity of this facility to June 2010.
-In February of 2008, the facility was further expanded to \$153.5 million.
+During 2008, we had enough success obtaining capital to be able to originate \$786.4 million in new loans, an increase of 14.1% from 2007.